 Type answer here: There would be more caterpillars due to less robins eating them which would then mean more leaves are getting eaten due to the increase of caterpillars.
 The number of foxes may decrease due to them having less food options, whereas the blue tit and wood mouse may increase in numbers due to them having an increase in their prey.
+Well understood, also the tree may struggle to grow more leaves as they are being eaten.

 4 How are nutrients recycled in a woodland ecosystem?

 Type answer here: Trees and plants in the ecosystem receive nutrients from the soil through their roots which are stored in the leaves.
 These nutrients are then passed on to animals or decomposed back in the soil.
 Animals retrieve these nutrients when they eat these leaves.
 However if the leaves are not eaten then the bacteria in the soil will break down these leaves and restore the nutrients back into the soil.
+Great Answer!

+How do leaves get their energy?

 Oak Tree Photosynthesis light warmth Autumn Spring decomposition decay growth leaves/litter soil nutrients fungi/bacteria